catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     copy 0, lives
     | }
     ?
-ForbiddenWriteError: a in main
+ForbiddenWriteError: n in main

 a, z, and n are trashed, and must not be declared as outputs.